m31coding/M31.FluentAPI/README.md

 university.AddStudent(s => s.Named("Alice", "King").OfAge(22)...);
 ```

-Note that if you want to set a single field or property on a Fluent API class, you can instead use the `FluentLambda` attribute.
+Note that if you want to set a member of a Fluent API class, you can simply use `FluentMember` or `FluentCollection` instead of the pattern above.

 ## Problems with the IDE